k8ssandra/cass-operator/docs/user/README.md

 For the rest of this guide, we will be using the namespace `cass-operator`.
 Adjust further commands as necessary to match the namespace you defined.

+If installing the operator using Kustomize template ``config/deployments/default``, the ``cass-operator`` namespace is created automatically.

 ## Define a storage class